Sam Potter

 About me

 I obtained my PhD from the University of Maryland’s Department of Computer Science, where I was advised by Masha Cameron and Ramani Duraiswami.
 Before that, I received an MS in electrical engineering, also from the University of Maryland.
 Earlier still, I obtained a BS in mathematics from the University of Washington in my hometown of Seattle.
+During my PhD, I introduced a new class of numerical algorithms for solving the eikonal equation, termed jet marching methods.
+With this solver at its core, I developed a new approach to simulating geometric acoustics (supplemented with a diffraction theory) called numerical geometric acoustics.
+See below for more information.

 Papers